 Google Analytics is the most used platform for measuring website performance.
-Across the globe, almost 15 million websites use the tool.
+Across the globe, almost 13 million websites use the tool.
 You’re probably using it to track what people are doing on your site.
-As Bristol digital analytics specialists, we work with brands to optimise their analytics.
+As Google Analytics specialists, we work with brands to optimise their analytics and improve decision-making.
 In doing so, we encounter a number of Google Analytics problems.
 A few of them crop up with surprising regularity.

 These common Google Analytics problems often impact how data is tracked.
-In this guide, I’m going to run down 10 of the most common Google Analytics problems we come across.
-I’ll cover each of these issues and offer solutions to them.
+In this guide, we will run down 10 of the most common Google Analytics problems we encounter.
+We’ll cover each of these issues and offer solutions to them.

-Custom campaigns let you track how referred traffic comes to your site.
+Custom campaigns let you track how referred traffic comes to your webpage.
 For instance, you can track site visitors that come from a specific social media campaign.
 Having this data at your fingertips lets you assess the efficiency and ROI of individual campaigns.

 There’s a chance your Google Analytics isn’t tracking custom campaigns.
 That may be because you didn’t know how to set up the tracking.
 Fortunately, getting tracking up and running for a campaign is pretty simple:

 - Head to Google’s Campaign URL Builder.

 - Set the toggle to GA4 within the URL builder.

 - Fill in the fields requested, following the onscreen instructions.

 - Use the generated URL, complete with desired parameters, for your campaign.

 - When a user clicks a referral link, the parameters will be sent to your Analytics.